 Financial Aid Guidelines

 FIDM offers several different types of financial assistance.
-You may apply for federal and state grants and loans, merit-based tuition scholarships, work-study programs, and browse our Career Center listings for part-time employment.
-FIDM is also military friendly school and accepts most VA (Veterans Affairs) education benefits for veterans, spouses, and dependents.
+You may apply for federal and state grants and loans, merit-and talent-based scholarships, and work-study programs, and browse Career Center listings for part-time employment.
+FIDM is also a military friendly school and accepts most VA (Veterans Affairs) education benefits for veterans, spouses, and dependents.

 It is the student's responsibility to ensure that processing of the financial aid package is complete before clearance for registration.
 It is FIDM's responsibility to administer assistance programs in such a manner as to insure strict compliance with regulations governing financial aid.